 This is why many have heralded cryptocurrencies as the greatest disruptive financial innovation in centuries.
 Exactly how this new currency will play out in the long term is still unknown, but most are certain of one thing: it’s here to stay.

-These top five cryptocurrencies make up over 80% of the crypto sector’s market cap, but there is bound to be massive fluctuations as the market grows and develops.
+These top five cryptocurrencies make up over 80% of the crypto sector’s market cap, but there are bound to be massive fluctuations as the market grows and develops.
 Each of the thousands of cryptocurrency options has unique characteristics, functions, challenges, and benefits.
-It will just take a few more years to stabilize the market, how banks and governments interact with cryptocurrencies, and which options work best.

 So yes, there is a fairly high risk, but the opportunity is the potential for massive returns on your investment, as seen over the past decade.